wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 1.0 =
+* updated the tweet length math to correctly parse text with non-standard characters.
+Thanks to [WordPress forum user zachop](https://wordpress.org/support/topic/incorrect-handling-length-count-of-multi-byte-strings "user forum') for the tip.
+* various code cleanup issues, to make my code more readable and complaint with WordPress standards.

 = 0.4 =
 * rescued 9 characters that were being stolen by some incorrect math in my tweet-generating function. (now tweets won't be truncated until they actually need to be).